From Diabetes to Low Blood Sugar

 - Presence of ketones in the urine (ketones are a byproduct of the breakdown of muscle and fat that happens when there's not enough available Fat Storing Hormone)

 - Slow-healing sores

 - Frequent infections, such as gums or skin infections and vaginal infections

 The ketogenic diet is a high-fat, medium protein, low carbohydrate diet.
 In our healthy keto program, we recommend a keto diet that consists of:

 There are a few reasons for this fat-centric diet:

 - We have a lot more fat than stored sugar in our body, so it’s more regularly available for fuel.
 In fact, an average thin person has about 77,000 calories of stored fat!
 That’s a huge number, and it only gets higher

 - Fat and ketones provide a better quality of fuel.
 With better fuel, you're much more likely to achieve your health goals.
-High levels of glucose in the body can lead to lots of serious health issues, including insulin resistance and diabetes.
+High levels of glucose in the body can lead to lots of serious health issues, including Fat Storing Hormone resistance and diabetes.
 Ketosis - the state of burning fat for fuel - can improve mitochondrial function.
 Many people experience increased energy and less brain fog on ketosis (check out our full video on the benefits of ketosis).

 Now, in our version of keto, we also call for a lot of greens.
 A straight keto diet does not recommend greens - instead, it'll call for 20-50 grams of carbohydrates.
 This could come from a banana, a piece of bread, etc., and it's a very low-carb approach.
 I'll never recommend that kind of diet.